 More than that, Chana Masala is a thick stew made in a tomato-based sauce, with ginger, garlic, peppers, plenty of spices, and of course chickpeas.
-Kind of like a vegan chili with chickpeas.
+Kind of like an Indian version of a vegan chili.

 Black Chana Masala uses black chickpeas.
 And by the way, Chana Masala is generally vegan by default.